Low Back Pain – Core Stability Exercises?

 Failure to match exercise to complaint

 Simply stated, any exercise must have a functional benefit /payback.
 If you have been doing Pilates and your low back pain occurs in standing it may well be that exercise on a mat is not transferring into standing.
-If you do gym work and your pain is in driving, again you may notbe getting the functional transfer.
+If you do gym work and your pain is in driving, again you may not be getting the functional transfer.
 I would rate this as the #1 cause of exercise failure (apart from not trying in the first place!)

 Clinical Thought Process

-Here is a snapshot of the clinical decision making process that you need to be aware of.
+Here is a snapshot of the clinical decision-making process that you need to be aware of.

-Integrating core stability into functional movement has long been one of those un-talked about subjects where the assumption is that prerequisite loading in other non-functional positions is then transferred into a loaded environment.
+Integrating core stability into the functional movement has long been one of those un-talked about subjects where the assumption is that prerequisite loading in other non-functional positions is then transferred into a loaded environment.
 The model used to explain this is the classic model of motor learning described by Posner & Fitt’s in the late 1960’s, which describes three stages of motor learning:

 The Cognitive phase